mozilla/shield-studies-addon-utils/README.md

 ## Assumptions

+- You are building a [LEGACY ADDONS](https://developer.mozilla.org/en-US/Add-ons/Legacy_add_ons).
+To deploy these after 57, you will need the magic special signing.
+-  Jetpack / addon-sdk is NOT SUPPORTED.
+- WebExtensions are not strong enough

 ## history of major versions

+- v4.x: (proposed)  additional functions for common cases
 - v4: First `.jsm` release.
 Uses packet format for PACKET version 3.
 - v3: Attempt to formalize on `shield-study` PACKET version 3.
 Jetpack based.
 Prototype used for `raymak/page-reload`.
 All work abandoned, and no formal npm release in this series.
 Work done at `v3-shield-packet-format` branch.
 LAST JETPACK (addon-sdk) RELEASE. s v2: Code refactor to es6 `class` with event models.
 Added cli tooling.
 Packet format is still arbitrary and per-study.
 Jetpack based.
 Last used in studies in Q2 2017.